Or for more information:

-Good communication without doubt is one of the most important project manager skills that you can have.
-With one survey suggesting that productivity improves by 20-25% with connected employees the statistics certainly back this up!
+Good communication is undoubtedly one of the most important project manager skills.
+One survey suggests that productivity improves by 20-25% with connected employees, and the statistics certainly back this up!

 But good communication is more than just sporadically picking up the phone to your remote workforce or arranging another team meeting with no clear focus.
-You need to have a plan.
-One that details exactly what needs to be communicated, by who and by when.
-This is perhaps unsurprisingly, called a project communication plan.
+You need to have a plan—one that details exactly what needs to be communicated, by whom, and by when.
+This is perhaps unsurprisingly called a project communication plan.

 Why do I need a project communication plan?

-Even if you did manage to, (well done by the way,) what happens when your stakeholders and team members start going on annual leave, take sick leave or move onto a different project?
-With every change, it becomes harder to keep track of who should be doing what and who is the new point of contact.
+Even if you did manage to (well done, by the way), what happens when your stakeholders and team members start going on annual leave, take sick leave, or move onto a different project?
+With every change, it becomes harder to keep track of who should be doing what and who the new point of contact is.

 There is also the economic impact to consider.
-The PMI, (Project Management Institute,) have stated that 56% of money spent on a project is at risk due to ineffective communications.
-A definite recipe for project failure.
+(Project Management Institute) has stated that 56% of money spent on a project is at risk due to ineffective communications—a definite recipe for project failure.

 That’s why putting together a detailed plan is so important.
 Here are some of the questions you will need to ask yourself.